sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 excellent confirmation of the RMT models for $L$-functions.

-    Besides the three researchers just discussed, we are very fortunate to have as participants some of the pioneers who have developed probabilistic models for
+    Besides the three researchers just discussed, we are very fortunate to have as participants some of the pioneers who are developing probabilistic models for
 $L$-functions, including Roger Heath-Brown, David Farmer, Jon Keating, Francesco Mezzadri, Michael Rubinstein, Peter Sarnak, and Nina Snaith.